About the Journal

 Peer review

 PS uses double-blind peer-reviewing, in which two external referees are picked from the journal’s extensive panel of experts.
-The nature of refereeing within the field of artistic research is a topic of continuing debate; nationally and internationally.
+The nature of refereeing within the field of performance and artistic research is a topic of continuing debate; nationally and internationally.
 The controversy is not necessarily about whether the artistic outputs can be assessed – few fields are more critiqued, scrutinized, and commercially valued than the arts – but rather whether different outputs (with different sets of values) may be comparably equalled within the same system; and in this case the same journal.
-PS believes the following review process systematizes a set of values crucial to artistic research, which both incorporates artistic critique sensitive to the individual outputs (as developed within the different artforms), as well as underlining a set of research criteria which contributes towards lifting the work into academia as well.
+PS believes the following review process systematizes a set of values crucial to performance and artistic research, which both incorporates artistic critique sensitive to the individual outputs (as developed within the different artforms), as well as underlining a set of research criteria which contributes towards lifting the work into academia as well.
 We do this by asking the referees to evaluate the research content of the submitted work, and have formulated a check-list which upholds this content disregarding the submission format:

-1. format appropriate to artistic output
+- format appropriate to performance and/or artistic output

-2. level of presentability according to format
+- level of presentability according to format

-3. artistic innovation and/or originality
+- artistic innovation and/or originality

-4. contribution to new knowledge
+- contribution to new knowledge

-5. effective mediation of knowledge
+- effective mediation of knowledge

-6. contextualisation of theme
+- contextualisation of theme

 Based on ‘passing’ these criteria, the reviewer then concludes with the following categories:

-1. rejected
+- rejected

-2. substantial changes
+- substantial changes

-3. accepted with minor revisions
+- accepted with minor revisions

-4. accepted
+- accepted

 All stages of submission will be approved by the editorial board before final approval is given by the editor for the work to be published.